xanny-projects/dragon/README.md

 ### Response Object

 All routes should return a response to be sent back to the user's browser.
-Xanny provides several different ways to return responses.
+Dragon provides several different ways to return responses.

 Let's see some methods of response object.